klausbrunner/convert-to-webp/README.md

 ## Requirements

 - You need a Unix-like environment (Linux, BSD, macOS, WSL) for this to work.
 - The `cwebp` tool must be installed and available in your system `PATH`.
+It's availabe from all the usual package managers, though package names vary (e.g. `webp` on Debian/Ubuntu, `libwebp-tools` on Fedora, `webp` on macOS with Homebrew).

 Check by running: